-A computer-to-plate operator prepares print plates to be used as the original in various printing processes and media.
-Plates are laser-etched from digital sources with computer-to-plate technology.
-A specific process is used for production of offset plates and for flexography plates.
+A computer-to-plate operator prepares printing plates to be used as printing forms for high volume printing in various printing processes.
+Plates are exposed or engraved from digital sources with computer-to-plate technology.
+Specific processes are used for production of offset plates and for flexography plates.

-A gravure cylinder preparation operator is responsable for all steps in making a gravure cylinder.
+A gravure cylinder preparation operator is responsible for all steps in making a roto gravure cylinder.
 This includes the engraving and chrome plating of the cylinder surface, and transportation of the cylinder to the printing press.

 A die-making craftsman is a specialist in making two matching engraved dies in a specific shape to cut or change the surface of the material.